bloominstituteoftechnology/and-design-assignment-newsreader/README.md

 2. Remember to use margins, key lines and to count the number of characters in your text block to get it

 ## Challenge
 Continue working to polish your app.
-Add activities that you think would be good additions.
+Add activities that you think would be good additions......